 Plaintiff’s lawyer smartly made one more long-shot argument: Allen was wrongfully decided.
 Specifically, he argued that the holding was wrong because it “created a constructive knowledge test with an objective standard borrowed from contributory negligence.”
 Big long shot.

-The court could have reversed without touching Allen but, to my surprise, the court proceeded to take it to the next level and specifically disavowed Allen (Parenthetically, disavow is a great word.
+The court could have reversed without touching Allen but, to my surprise, the court took it to the next level and specifically disavowed Allen (Parenthetically, disavow is a great word.
 It sounds so knights of the round table-ish and you really can’t use it without sounding silly outside of this legal context.).
 This is the same case that the court refused certiorari on just three years ago.
 I would have calculated the Vegas odds at 100 to 1.

 The Court of Appeals agreed that Allen improperly invades the province of the jury by suggesting that the compilation of facts and inferences, amounts to less than actual knowledge, imputes knowledge to a plaintiff as a matter of law.